Burtony3/OptimalSpacecraftTrajectories.jl/src/HW/hw2.md

 $$

 These are different from the values found by the complex step.
 After some experimentation, the values of each method \textbf{do} match up where $z=0$.
 This leads me to believe my second parital derivatives with respect to $z$ are incorrect, most likely due to linear algebra operations or typos.
 See [Appendix B](#appendix-b-second-total-derivative-values) for those values.

+Consequently, both matrix norms came out to different values.
+The complex step method reported a Frobenius norm of $\fbox{16.4261}$, while the analytical method reported a norm of $\fbox{25.5999}$.

 \newpage